 Notice of AGM and Board Election

-Members are advised that the 98th Annual General Meeting of the Royal Automobile Club of Tasmania Limited will be held in Hobart in November.
+Members are advised that the 98th Annual General Meeting of the Royal Automobile Club of Tasmania Limited will be held in Hobart on Tuesday 30 November.
 Following the success of last year’s virtual online AGM, we will invite members to attend online as well as physically this year.
-Formal Notice of Meeting and details for member attendance will be provided in upcoming member communications.

 The Constitution of the Club requires that the official Notice of Meeting, listing the agenda items, be published at least 21 days before the date of the meeting.
 To meet this obligation, the notice will be published in the October–November edition of Journeys as well as provided via other channels.